Quantum-Accelerators/quacc/docs/user/wflow_overview.md

     - Extremely configurable for virtually any HPC environment
     - Relatively simple to define the workflows
     - Active community, particularly across academia
-    - Ideal for jobpacking (e.g. packing many compute tasks into a single compute job) and has near-ideal scaling performance
+    - Well-suited for [pilot jobs](https://en.wikipedia.org/wiki/Pilot_job) and has near-ideal scaling performance
     - Thorough documentation
     - Does not rely on maintaining a centralized server of any kind